spotinst/help/src/docs/managed-instance/features/block-device-mapping-stateful-node.md

 To deploy a stateful node with an existing volume for a spot termination/recycle.

-   * Specify a `snapshotId` so that a new instance is create a new instance based on the existing Snapshot.
+   * Specify a `snapshotId` so that a new instance is created based on the existing Snapshot.